achaykovsky/achaykovsky/README.md

 ### Hi there 👋, my name is Anna Chaykovsky

-#### I am a software developer and I have a B.Sc in Computer Science
+#### I am a software developer and I have a B.Sc in Computer Science.

+#### Over the past two years, I have been working as a Backend Engineer in Python and in a wide variety of AWS services.

-I'm passionate about coding since I was 12 and a real computer geek even before that!
+I've been passionate about coding since I was 12 and a real computer geek even before that!

 Strongly believe that a good software engineer loves and enjoys it!
 So that's what I do: I love to solve complex problems, using code.